Website icon Xpert.Digital

 • Reducing the trade deficit: Higher tariffs are intended to reduce imports and promote exports.

-📊📦 The meaning of the import categories
+📊📦 The meaning of import categories

 1. Rising prices for consumers